jomedinagomez/RAG_process/README.md

    - HybridSearch: ```This function performs a hybrid search using both text and vector queries to retrieve relevant documents from Azure Search.```
    - GetRAGAnswer: ```This function is designed to generate answers based on retrieved documents and the user's query.
 It uses a prompt to guide the response generation and ensures that the answers are based on the provided documents.```
 - **SQLDB tool**:  This notebook showcases an approach to generate *SQL* queries based on natural language questions.
 It uses Azure OpenAI to convert the question into a *SQL* query and then executes the query against *Azure SQL Database*.
 - **Multi tool**:  This approach processes each message in a conversation, determines the appropriate action or tool to invoke (such as querying *CosmosDB, SQLDB, or Azure AI Search*), and updates the conversation history with the responses.
 It maintains the context throughout the conversation and returns the final conversation history and results.
+If The question is outside of the domain of the tools, then process will default to using the *Bing Web Search API* to answer the question.

 These processes use the native API function calling functionality.
 This can also be achievable by using LangChain, SemanticKernel or other approaches, like using a classifier.